niekcandaele/Catalysm-CSGO-config/README.md

 * Show netgraph when holding TAB
 * Friends can join your community server without an invite
 * Disable automatic weapon switch on pickup
+* Mute all music except the 10 second bomb timer

 ## Installation

-  Copy all .cfg files in this repo to your csgo cfg folder
+  Copy the csgo folder of this repo to the one in your csgo installation.
+When asked to overwrite, answer yes.

   `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`